open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 </li>
 ```

-> NOTE: Non-alphanumeric characters present in the layer's id are removed from the class name.
+> NOTE: Non-alphanumeric characters present in the layer's ID are removed from the class name.
 Whitespace is replaced with a single `-`.

 > NOTE: List items are not guaranteed to be rendered as `li`.
 Only the CSS class name is guaranteed.